Bitcoin Fast Price Up 0.7% Over Last 7 Days (BTCF)

 - LuckChain (BASH) traded flat against the dollar and now trades at $0.0041 or 0.00000061 BTC.

-Bitcoin Fast is a PoW/PoS coin that uses the Scrypt hashing algorithm.
+Bitcoin Fast (BTCF) is a PoW/PoS coin that uses the Scrypt hashing algorithm.
 Bitcoin Fast’s total supply is 21,000,000 coins and its circulating supply is 12,369,849 coins.
+The official website for Bitcoin Fast is bitcoinfast.co.
 Bitcoin Fast’s official Twitter account is @BitCoinFastTeam.
-Bitcoin Fast’s official website is bitcoinfast.co.

 Buying and Selling Bitcoin Fast

-Bitcoin Fast can be traded on the following cryptocurrency exchanges: Cryptopia.
-It is usually not presently possible to purchase alternative cryptocurrencies such as Bitcoin Fast directly using US dollars.
-Investors seeking to trade Bitcoin Fast should first purchase Bitcoin or Ethereum using an exchange that deals in US dollars such as GDAX, Gemini or Coinbase.
+Bitcoin Fast can be purchased on these cryptocurrency exchanges: Cryptopia.
+It is usually not presently possible to purchase alternative cryptocurrencies such as Bitcoin Fast directly using U.S. dollars.
+Investors seeking to acquire Bitcoin Fast should first purchase Bitcoin or Ethereum using an exchange that deals in U.S. dollars such as Changelly, Gemini or GDAX.
 Investors can then use their newly-acquired Bitcoin or Ethereum to purchase Bitcoin Fast using one of the aforementioned exchanges.

 Receive News & Updates for Bitcoin Fast Daily - Enter your email address below to receive a concise daily summary of the latest news and updates for Bitcoin Fast and related cryptocurrencies with MarketBeat.com's FREE CryptoBeat newsletter.